mrzepinski/es6-guide/manuscript/classes_and_inheritance.md

 console.log(car.getType()); // car
 ```

-Classes gives us an opportunity to create static members.
+Classes give us an opportunity to create static members.
 We don't have to use the **new** keyword later to instantiate a class.

 static methods (properties) are also inherited
 and could be called by super

 ## get / set

-Another great things in upcoming ES6 are **getters** and **setters** for object properties.
+Other great things in upcoming ES6 are **getters** and **setters** for object properties.
 They allow us to run the code on the reading or writing of a property.

 ```javascript
 class Car {